Director Victor J. Friedman

-Developing "learning collaborations" between the community and the college to deal with social issues and jointly build an applied knowledge base.
+• Cultivate collaborations between the community and the college to address social issues and jointly build an applied knowledge base.

-Promoting and supporting joint social initiatives and projects.
+• Promote and support joint social initiatives and projects.

-Developing and disseminating innovative systems, tools and ways of thinking that improve learning, research and quality of life in the community and the college.
+• Develop and disseminate innovative systems, tools and ways of thinking that improve learning, research and quality of life in the community and the college.

-Developing a network of activity that overcomes boundaries between groups, communities, professions, etc., which will expand the sphere of action and introduce new players from the community and academia, and integrate energies and resources.
+• Build a network that overcomes boundaries between groups, communities, professions, etc., to expand our sphere of action and introduce new players from the community and academia, integrating energies and resources.

 We work primarily in Hebrew, English and Arabic, carrying out some additional work in German and Spanish.
 We collaborate with a range of international partners.

 YVC and its department of education invest significant energy and resources in establishing and maintaining ongoing academic dialogues with colleagues outside of Israel.
 These academic interactions keep professors and students abreast of new developments, expand their horizons of inquiry, and encourage collaborative research and applied projects.